DEA says over 100 undocumented immigrants arrested at Colorado Springs "underground nightclub"

 At least 114 people who are allegedly in the United States unlawfully were arrested at a party in Colorado Springs early Sunday morning, according to the Drug Enforcement Administration.

-The DEA went on to say that the operation, with over 300 officers and agents from the FBI, ICE, the ATF, IRS, and U.S. Postal Police, also yielded the seizure of firearms and drugs near Academy Boulevard and Airport Road around 3:45 a.m.
+The DEA went on to say that the operation, with over 300 officers and agents from the FBI, Immigrations and Customs Enforcement, the Bureau of Alcohol Tobacco and Firearms, the IRS, U.S. Army Criminal Investigation Division, U.S. Postal Police, and local law enforcement, also yielded the seizure of firearms and drugs near Academy Boulevard and Airport Road around 3:45 a.m.

 "Part of busting up the underground nightclub in Colorado Springs included the arrest of 114 illegal aliens," the DEA said on social media.
 "Drugs and weapons have also been seized at this underground nightclub in Colorado Springs."